 New Housing to Sprout up in Mountain View

-We are thrilled with the City’s latest effort to address the housing crisis.
+We are thrilled with the City’s decision to address the housing crisis.
 This decision is a 180-degree turnaround from a 2012 decision to not allow new housing in the very same area.
 That 2012 decision was made even though Greenbelt Alliance, Google, and the Mountain View Coalition for Sustainable Planning argued that a mixed-use neighborhood in North Bayshore would be a model for environmentally-friendly growth.

 - In 2008, Mountain View kicked off an update of its general plan—the blueprint for where and how the city will grow over the next generation.
-Greenbelt Alliance leapt into action, working with community members and local organizations to secure a revised general plan that envisioned nearly 8,000 new homes focused in bustling new “village centers” with varying levels of transit, jobs, homes, and services.
+Greenbelt Alliance leaped into action, working with community members and local organizations to secure a revised general plan that envisioned nearly 8,000 new homes focused in bustling new “village centers” with varying levels of transit, jobs, homes, and services.

 - In 2012, the revised general plan was adopted with one major disappointment: no new housing in the North Bayshore area.